 Other Structural Components

-Typical applications in the automotive industry include:
+Typical applications for roll formed automotive parts include:

-- Frame rails
+- Steel frame rails

 - Door beams